One of the most commonly mixed-up concepts in investing is the difference between market volatility and market risk.

 It doesn’t involve any extremes.
 It never goes 100% into stocks or 100% into bonds.
 All it does, is shift to a slightly more aggressive portfolio orientation (80/20 stocks-to-bonds instead of 70/30) after stocks fall, and shift to a slightly more conservative portfolio orientation (60/40 stocks-to-bonds instead of 70/30) after stocks rise considerably.

-Practical Strategy for Asset Allocation
+Practical Approach for Asset Allocation

 In order to demonstrate a point, these scenarios used patterns.
 In trying to replicate scenario four in particular, no portfolio manager or individual investor will be able to get it right every time.
+Backtesting like this is interesting but it’s not necessarily instructive on how to proceed going forward.

 However, notice that this didn’t necessarily involve market timing.
 At no point was the manager of portfolio four saying, “I think this is what will happen next year”.
 Instead, she was merely adjusting the portfolio based on what already happened.
 She was saying, “after this big recent stock surge, I’m going to shift a bit towards bonds” and “after this big stock slump, I’m going to put a bit more into stocks than before”.
 She was taking advantage of the volatility to manage her risk appropriately.